monero-project/kovri-docs/kovri.i2p/_i18n/en/faq.md

 Read more about Kovri in the [Moneropedia](https://getmonero.org/resources/moneropedia/kovri.html).

 ## What is the current state of Kovri?
 Kovri is in active development and currently pre-alpha.
-Kovri is *not* yet integrated with monero but, in addition to several core features, we are developing a [client](https://github.com/monero-project/kovri/issues/351) and [core](https://github.com/monero-project/kovri/issues/350) API for monero and other applications to use.
+Kovri is *not* yet integrated with Monero but, in addition to several core features, we are developing a [client](https://github.com/monero-project/kovri/issues/351) and [core](https://github.com/monero-project/kovri/issues/350) API for Monero and other applications to use.

 Currently, you can use the Kovri to connect to (and partake in) the I2P network: browse eepsites, connect to IRC, and run client and server tunnels.

 ## When is your first release?
-An alpha release is in the works for early 2017.
+We plan to release an alpha version in the later half of 2017.
 Once other essential quality-assurance has been resolved and an API has been fully implemented, we will bring-forth a beta release.

 ## Why does my log show a date/time different from my timezone?
 Logs are recorded in UTC to protect your privacy.
 By using UTC, you are in a better position to upload log pastes to share with developers or the community without impacting your anonymity.